hanjingo/doc/OTHERS/en_grammar_zh.md

    had better, would rather, would sooner, would just as soon, might as well, cannot but, cannot choose but, cannot help but.

-   例：I cannot but admire his courage.
+   例：I can not but admire his courage.

 3. 在rather than, other than, than后